usnav/usnav/README.md

 - 📫 How to reach me **usna.rafiqzadah@gmail.com**

-- ⚡ Fun fact **I adapt quickly to any work environment and/or programs**
+- ⚡ Fun fact **I adapt quickly to any work environment and/or programs and im a quick learner**

 <h3 align="left">Connect with me:</h3>
 <p align="left">